This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 Few plants are quicker, faster, or hardier than the following thirteen.
-They’re also quite delicious, and very versatile for your cooking endeavours.
+They’re also quite delicious, and very versatile for your cooking endeavors.
 Ten of these plants are annuals, and the final three are some hardy perennials.
 Two of these perennials produce from early spring to mid-summer, or even late summer if you have a cool climate.
 Now on to the list:

 A staple in any spring garden.
 Radishes are hardy, love a nice cool day, and bolt when it gets too hot for them.
 For the best quick radishes ever, grow “Easter Egg” radishes.
 These small, fast growing, and multi-colored radishes will add spice to all your spring salads.
 “French Breakfast” radishes are another bright colored addition, and both these varieties are easy, fun, and fast to grow.
 Radishes are perfect if you’re gardening with children, too!

-2. Peas – These beautiful, nitrogen-fixing vines are a spring staple in many a northern garden.
+These beautiful, nitrogen-fixing vines are a spring staple in many a northern garden.
 Peas do best with cool nights, and get sweeter when they have a touch of frost.
 If it’s too warm, the peas won’t germinate.
 The easiest and quickest peas to grow are edible pod varieties, such as Sugarsnap.
 Shelling peas take longer to come to maturity as compared to the edible pod peas.

 No matter what variety you grow, you can always let overly mature pods fully mature and save your own seeds.
 If you have too many pea seeds, plant them anyway and harvest the 4-6 inch shoots for salad or stir-frying, they taste exactly like sugarsnap peas without the longer wait, and if you don’t harvest them all they’ll produce peas too.
 Pea shoots, grown indoors in a grow tray, can be used as a “cut and come again” green, as long as you cut them above the first small set of stem leaves.